Skip navigation

 • Dress and otherwise finish boots or shoes, as by trimming the edges of new soles and heels to the shoe shape.

-• Drill or punch holes; then insert or attach metal rings, handles, and fastening hardware such as buckles.
+• Drill or punch holes and insert or attach metal rings, handles, and fastening hardware, such as buckles.

 • Dye, soak, polish, paint, stamp, stitch, stain, buff, or engrave leather or other materials to obtain desired effects, decorations, or shapes.